-- i) Cover Letter addressed to VPCPR - ii) Curriculum Vitae - iii) Two examples of work (articles, videos, etc.), preferably published - ix) Other information stipulated in the position announcement follow necessary procedures to be formally registered at OIST.
+- ii) Curriculum Vitae - iii) Two examples of work (articles, videos, etc.), preferably published - ix) Other information stipulated in the position announcement follow necessary procedures to be formally registered at OIST.

 7.2 Acceptance of Science Communication Fellows

 The acceptance of a Science Communication Fellow must obtain a prior approval from the Dean of the Graduate School after the recruitment and selection of a fellow is made.
 Science Communication Fellows must